linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 ### Install and Configure Lelastic

 Next, we need to configure the failover software on *each* Compute Instance.
 For this, the lelastic utility is used.
+For more control or for advanced use cases, follow the instructions within the [Configuring IP Failover over BPG using FRR](/docs/guides/ip-failover-bgp-frr/) guide instead of using lelastic.

 1. Log in to the Compute Instance using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/guides/using-the-lish-console/).